 If you’ve every tried saturating a fast connection using FTP/SFTP you may have run into problems where you can only achieve limited download speeds using a single thread.
 Segmented downloading can often be a solution.
 Bare in mind that segmented FTP/SFTP will open many sessions to the server you are connecting to.
-Depending on the situation this might not be ideal, however if you’re sure you have sufficient resources to do it (without pissing anyone off if the server is in shared environment), then it can work very well.
-For example – From my home connection I can usually only pull ~800KB/s on a single thread SFTP download from a dedicated server based in the Netherlands.
-Using segmented downloading I can easily max out my connection (~7MB/s).
-I’ve found that other software such as Bitkinex and CuteFTP on Windows are not able to match the speeds I get when using lftp.
+Depending on the situation this might not be ideal, however if you’re sure you have sufficient resources to do it (without generating too much load if your server is within a shared environment), then it can work very well.

-You’ll need to install lftp – I run it on my Raspberry Pi.
+You’ll need to install lftp – I run it on a Raspberry Pi.

 sudo apt-get install lftp